 Whether you are a permanent employee or working with Finance, HR recruitment agencies or Marketing recruitment agencies like us, it is important to be aware of all aspects of your financial responsibilities.
 Below are some other items you may need to consider.
 For those working in finance jobs, particularly where payroll is part of your responsibilities, it is important to keep up to date with these.

-Changes to National Living Wage and National Minimum Wage
+The National Living Wage and National Minimum Wage

-• Age 18 to 20 - £6.56 (up from £6.45)
+Age 18 to 20 - £8.60 per hour

-For the most up-to-date National Living/Minimum Wages, click here
+For the most up-to-date National Living/Minimum Wages, click here.

 Dividends